What Does NxGen MDx Screen For?

 What Your Test Results Mean:

-Cohen syndrome is an inherited disorder characterized by developmental delay, intellectual disability, small head size, and weak muscle tone.
-Other features include progressive nearsightedness, degeneration of the light-sensitive tissue at the back of the eye, hypermobility, neutropenia, and distinctive facial features.
-Management of Cohen syndrome is supportive.
+Cohen syndrome is an inherited disorder characterized by developmental delay, mild-to-moderate intellectual disability, small head size (microcephaly), and weak muscle tone.
+Other symptoms may include progressive nearsightedness, degeneration of the light-sensitive tissue at the back of the eye, hypermobility, neutropenia (low levels of white blood cells) with frequent infections, and distinctive facial features.
+Affected individuals may also present with obesity and an overly friendly disposition.

 Talk to a Genetic Counselor